axandriashepard/docs.konghq.com/app/contributing/single-sourced-versions.md

 ---
 title: Single-sourced versions
+descriptions: Learn how to contribute to single sourced plugins for Kong's API platform.
+Get involved in open source development and make an impact today!
 ---

 We use a custom Jekyll plugin (`single_source_generator.rb`) to dynamically generate pages from a single source file.